smboyce/smboyce.github.io/_posts/2016-1-24-chvrches-every-open-eye.md

 title: Album a day - Every Open Eye by Chvrches
 ---

-The first album a friend said I should give a go is by a group I know nothing about.
+The first album a friend said I should hear is by a group I know nothing about.
 Is it any good?
 ![](https://upload.wikimedia.org/wikipedia/en/f/f8/CHVRCHES_-_Every_Open_Eye.png)

 ## An Album a Day